nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 like knowledge.
 The pipeline, not the evidence, decides who is believed, and everyone who wants to be believed has to queue for it.
 It does not have to work that way.
-A record in which every claim carries its grade, checked by machine, cited at source, or taken on a named person's word, would let anyone look instead of asking whom to trust.
+A record in which every claim carries its grade, checked by machine, cited at source, taken on a named person's word, or argued from other claims, would let anyone look instead of asking whom to trust.
 That is a problem of how the record is built, and a problem of that kind can have an engineered solution.